 Mountain Duck lets you mount server and cloud storage as a disk on your desktop.
-Open remote files with any application and work like on a local volume without synchronizing files.
+Open remote files with any application and work on a local volume without synchronizing files.
 Based on the solid open-source foundation of Cyberduck, all major protocols are supported to connect to just about any server you want, including FTP, SFTP, WebDAV, Azure Cloud Storage, Amazon S3, Google Cloud Storage, Google Drive, Dropbox, Backblaze B2 & OpenStack Swift.
 Transfer files using Finder to remote servers, fast.

 - Download Link